sweattep/modern_quotes/README.md

 >Looking back, what was it all for?
 Why I was not missing days that I could've spent with my kids and my wife?

+>In New York, a retailer might price a designer handbag at 2.2 or 2.3 times the wholesale price.

 >Life is a beautiful collection of temporary experiences

 >To gamble you must accept losing